Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: With regard to the previous question: Why not just define `main`'s return type to be `void`?
+<span class="ques"></span> With regard to the previous question: Why not just define `main`'s return type to be `void`?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Although this practice is fairly common, it's illegal according to the C89 standard.
+<span class="ans"></span> Although this practice is fairly common, it's illegal according to the C89 standard.
 Even if it weren't illegal, it wouldn't be a good idea, since it presumes that no one will ever test the program's status upon termination.

 <span class="C99Symbol"></span>